TedYadeta/HelloWorldGenerator/README.md

-A website that generates the program "Hello, World!" in a given languag
+A website that generates the program "Hello, World!" in a given language